Monkland, Herefordshire: History

 The Benedictine cell at Monkland was linked with the equally small cell at Wotton Waven cell in Warwickshire.
 These passed, to and fro by result of war, to the Crown and to Conches more than once.
 In 1415, Henry V gave it to Sir Rowland Lenthall who had distinguished himself at Agincourt.
 After 50 years, it was resumed by the Crown and then the Manor and Priory were granted with tithes to the Dean of the Canons of St George's Chapel, Windsor.
 They are still vow-patrons of the benefice and relations continue, mostly via the Diocese.
 In 1831 the Manor was sold to a Mr Preece of Leominster; this solicitor passed it to the Bengough family of Gloucestershire in 1835, who still live in the village.
 Manor Farm remains, the manor itself does not.

 The two parish books ‘from 1730 to 1817’ and ‘1817 to Now’ are a wonderful record of the churchwardens, poorhouse, petty constables and waywardens.

 In 1890, the parish was listed as of 1079 acres – about 1.7 sq. miles with a population of 211 in 48 houses.
 The numbers are as yet little changed although there is some growth.
 In the most recent state as the Civil Parish of Monkland and Stretford, its major boundary is the River Arrow to north and east.

 The village lies off the A44 and is the start of the Black and White Village Trail.
 It has two notable buildings - one in Monkland and one in Stretford.
 All Saints' Church, Monkland is Grade II* listed while St Cosmas and St Damian's Church, Stretford is Grade I listed.

-Monkland Church
+Monkland is a former civil parish.
+In 1961 the parish had a population of 169.
+On 1 April 1987 the parish was abolished and merged with Stretford to form "Monkland & Stretford".

+All Saints church

-Dating from circa 1100, therefore of Norman origin.
+The church dates from circa 1100, therefore being of Norman origin.
 It was built by the monks from the Abbey of Conches in Normandy.
-Pevsner writes that the church is 13thC and thoroughly restored and rebuilt in 1866 by G E Street.
+Pevsner writes that the church is of 13th century construction and was thoroughly restored and rebuilt in 1866 by G. E. Street.
 Street later worked on the Law Courts as well as York, Salisbury and Carlisle cathedrals.
 The 1866 work was in part a rebuild rather than the all-too-common demolish-and-newbuild.

-A small Cell of Benedictine monks was founded here by Ralph de Tosni, Seneschal de Conches in Normandy where there was the Abbey of St Pierre and St Paul de Castillon.
+A small cell of Benedictine monks was founded at the church by Ralph de Tosni, Seneschal de Conches in Normandy where there was the Abbey of St Pierre and St Paul de Castillon.
 The monastic buildings were probably on the south side of the churchyard.
 This was the site of the old Manor House of which deteriorating outbuildings remain.
 The large-scale 1880/90 Ordnance Survey maps have some useful extra detail.